RobertCrummett/Terribly-Weak-Config/README.markdown

 # Nate's Vim Configuration

-Drop this into your `.vim` folder and you should be good to go!
+Drop this into your `.vim` or `vimfiles` folder and you should be good to go!

-## Contact

-If you find any bugs, let me know. robert_crummett@mines.edu